Study Plans

 -1521: German religious reformer Martin Luther was excommunicated from the Roman Catholic Church.
 The Church's action was based on Luther's attacks against the papacy and the sale of indulgences.
 (A practice common at the time, a person's sins were pardoned through the purchase of an indulgence letter.)

--1961: Bay of Pigs invasion took place.
+-1961: Bay of Pigs invasion began in Cuba.

 -1982: Canada Received Its Own Constitution.